ramezian1/ramezian1.github.io/README.md

 Here are some of my featured projects:

 *   **Bank Simulation - Java:** A console-based application that simulates core banking functions like creating accounts, depositing/withdrawing funds, and managing customer information.
+[Project Link](java/src)

 *   **HTML/Javascript - Web Design:** A dynamic website built with HTML, CSS, and JavaScript, showcasing interactive elements, responsive design, and modern web development techniques.
+[Project Link](html/index.html)

 *   **Python - AutoBot:** A Python script that automates tasks, such as web scraping, data processing, or system administration, using libraries like Selenium or Beautiful Soup.
+[Project Link](python/test)

 ## 🖥️ Skills